-COMMUNITY AND CHILDRENS' SERVICES

-PUBLIC Summary of steps to Recover, Renew individual Council

-HEALTH, Services

-PROTECTION

-& COMMUNITY

-SVS

-Public Protection (Significant WG guidance throughout) REGISTRAR SERVICE has been transformed digitally during the Pandemic and the General Registrar Officer (GRO) is being urged to retain many of these changes including remote registration procedures and receipt of medical certificates.
+COMMUNITY AND CHILDRENS' SERVICES PUBLIC HEALTH, PROTECTION & COMMUNITY Summary of steps to Recover, Renew individual Council Services Public Protection (Significant WG guidance throughout) REGISTRAR SERVICE has been transformed digitally during the Pandemic and the General Registrar Officer (GRO) is being urged to retain many of these changes including remote registration procedures and receipt of medical certificates.
 In house, we have established an online booking system for appointments as a trial and will be increasing its use as part of pre-pandemic plans new software.
 Risk assessment in hand and Corporate Estates are providing the necessary screens.
 Proposal to resume face to face birth registrations but NOT face to face death registrations as these can be done remotely.
 No current capacity for other services to resume (e.g. genealogy) until we clear the birth registration backlog and get on top of marriage re-scheduling.
 Face to face death registrations and all birth registrations with marriage/civil ceremony services stopped.
-In line with appropriate guidance, priorities are to Resume Birth Registrations- remote, video/ telephone only and catch up with backlog of birth registrations since March 2020.
-Resume small weddings and eventually medium/large gathering as allowed.
+In line with appropriate guidance, priorities are to 1.
+Resume Birth Registrations- remote, video/ telephone only and catch up with backlog of birth registrations since March 2020.
+2. Resume face to face birth registrations and death registrations.
+3. Resume small weddings and eventually medium/large gathering as allowed.
 Resume citizenship services as allowed.
-Maintain capacity of relief registrar staff to cope with any increase in death registrations during the autumn/ winter

-periods.
-HOMELESSNESS &amp; SUPPORTING PEOPLE - There has been an increase in homelessness and people eligible for temporary accommodation.
+4. Maintain capacity of relief registrar staff to cope with any increase in death registrations during the autumn/ winter periods.
+HOMELESSNESS & SUPPORTING PEOPLE - There has been an increase in homelessness and people eligible for temporary accommodation.
+Priorities 1.

-Priorities

 Develop an integrated Homelessness Recovery Plan for sustainable move on arrangements for increased volume of homelessness clients seen during COVID.
-Submit Grant application to WG for funding to support delivery of Integrated Homelessness Recovery Plan.
-Increase capacity of office based resource to support telephone and face to face presentations by people facing/ who are homelessness and process increased volume.
-Subject to WG decision on the legal status of COVID homeless cases (Awaiting guidance on S75 duty and designation as Priority need clients) work with Partners to review the impact on the Allocations Policy and management of the Register over coming months both for
+2. Submit Grant application to WG for funding to support delivery of Integrated Homelessness Recovery Plan.
+3. Increase capacity of office based resource to support telephone and face to face presentations by people facing/who are homelessness and process increased volume.
+4. Subject to WG decision on the legal status of COVID homeless cases (Awaiting guidance on S75 duty and designation as Priority need clients) work with Partners to review the impact on the Allocations Policy and management of the Register over coming months both for